 Throughout 2023 and 2024 we've also had big conversations with our community about the following key strategies, projects and plans.
-This feedback informed the Community Strategic Plan.
+We've used this feedback to also inform the Community Strategic Plan.

 - Communication and Engagement Strategy

 - Local Housing Strategy

-- · Community Wellbeing Strategy
+- Community Wellbeing Strategy

 - Smart Parking

 - Port Stephens Coastal Management Program

 - Business Health Check In

 - Financial sustainability (Special Rate Variation)

+- Community

-- Community Satisfaction Survey
+Satisfaction Survey

-- Improving wellbeing, inclusivity and accessibility across our community. - Ensuring equitable and safe access to sports, recreation, cultural and leisure activities. - Recognising and prioritising the values and priorities of local Aboriginal and Torres Strait Islander People. - Planning, investing and advocating for improved connections between our communities (transport, roads and footpaths).
+- · Improving wellbeing, inclusivity and accessibility across our community. - Ensuring equitable and safe access to sports, recreation, cultural and leisure activities. - Recognising and prioritising the values and priorities of local Aboriginal and Torres Strait Islander People.

-- Improving community resilience through emergency services and disaster preparedness. - · Investing in programs that support local business development, visitation and events. - Prioritising housing supply, diversity and affordability. - Investing in programs that improve resource recycling and reduction of waste.
+- Improving community resilience through emergency services and disaster preparedness. - Investing in programs that support local business development, visitation and events. - Prioritising housing supply, diversity and affordability. - Investing in programs that improve resource recycling and reduction of waste.

-- Prioritise and improve environmental resilience and asset protection through the delivery of the Coastal Management Program. - Deliver actions that support renewable energy and alternative fuel use - Balancing the demand for housing with the protection of our environment. - Commence planning on an Environmental Strategy to enhance and protect our environment. - Ensuring financial sustainability and resilience.
+- Prioritise and improve environmental resilience and asset protection through the delivery of the Coastal Management Program. - Deliver actions that support renewable energy and alternative fuel use. - Balancing the demand for housing with the protection of our environment. - Ensuring financial sustainability and resilience.